platformsh/platformsh-docs/src/configuration/services/solr.md

 The recommended maximum size for configuration directories (zipped) is 2MB.
 These need to be monitored to ensure they don't grow beyond that.
 If the zipped configuration directories grow beyond this, performance will decline and deploys will become longer.
 The directory archives will be compressed and string encoded.
 You could use this bash pipeline `echo $(($(tar czf - . | base64 | wc -c )/(1024*1024))) Megabytes` inside the directory to get an idea of the archive size.

-The configuration directory is a collection of configuration data, like a data dictionary, e.g. small collections of key/ value sets.
+The configuration directory is a collection of configuration data, like a data dictionary, e.g. small collections of key/value sets.
 The best way to keep the size small is to restrict the directory context to plain configurations.
 Including binary data like plugin `.jar` files will inflate the archive size, and is not recommended.

 ## Accessing the Solr server administrative interface